AdwayKasture/llm_db/guides/schema-system.md

 This granularity eliminates the need for client libraries to maintain provider-specific override lists, as the limitations are documented directly in the model metadata.

 Defaults applied during Enrich stage: booleans default to `false`, optional values to `nil`.
-See `LLMDb.Schema.Capabilities`.
+See `LLMDB.Schema.Capabilities`.

 ### Limits